 The legislative framework defines several mechanisms for open and regular public participation in developing public policies.
 However, there is a lack of laws enforcing participation in policy implementation and monitoring.
 The institutional framework for participation in developing, implementing, and monitoring public policies is provided through the establishment of consultative bodies.
-The government ministries' charters include a provision on public councils to be set up to ensure civil society participation in the implementation of the objectives and functions of the ministries.82 The councils are set up through an announcement and are open to all citizens and organisations.
+The government ministries' charters include a provision on public councils to be set up to ensure civil society participation in the implementation of the objectives and functions of the ministries.
+The councils are set up through an announcement and are open to all citizens and organisations.
 In each ministry, the decision on the final composition of the public council is made by the minister, who chairs the council.
 In practice, a considerable regression has been reported in the activities of the consultative bodies in recent years, most notably in 2020 due to the emergency situation.
-Though some of the ministries reconvened public council activities in 2021, meetings of these public councils took place in only five out of twelve ministries up to October 2021.83
+Though some of the ministries reconvened public council activities in 2021, meetings of these public councils took place in only five out of twelve ministries up to October 2021.
+The province of the consultative bodies in recent years, most notably in 2020 due to the emergency situation.